Types Of Car Sensors And What They Do

 Where is the mass airflow sensor?
 The MAF sensor is typically on the left side of the engine compartment, between the vehicle’s air filter and intake manifold.

 What happens if the mass airflow sensor goes bad?
 Too much or too little fuel will be sent to the combustion chamber, causing poor performance.
-If the engine struggles to start, stalls shortly after, or hesitates while accelerating, the MAF sensor may be faulty.
+If the engine struggles to start, stalls shortly after, or hesitates while accelerating, the MAF sensor may be defective.

 3. Engine Oil Level Sensor